 “I believe this conference has hit the big time!
 Just because it is relatively young does not keep it from world class status.
 Timely topics, great speakers, nice venue, awesome staff!”
 Paul Bickford, Meadowlark Organics

-This fourth annual conference for those interested in organic grain production in the Upper Midwest will feature expert farmers, researchers and industry representatives sharing their knowledge, along with ample opportunity for networking and discussion.
-Fifteen workshops highlighting issues important to organic grain farmers will be offered.
-This year there is a special focus on organic no-till and reduced tillage systems.
-Over 25 businesses will provide educational tables and conversation about products and services useful for organic grain operations.
-An information-filled conference resource book comes with the registration fee.
+The fourth annual conference for those interested in organic grain production in the Upper Midwest featured expert farmers, researchers and industry representatives sharing their knowledge, along with ample opportunity for networking and discussion.
+Fifteen workshops highlighting issues important to organic grain farmers were offered.
+This year there was a special focus on organic no-till and reduced tillage systems.
+Over 25 businesses provided educational tables and conversation about products and services useful for organic grain operations.
+An information-filled conference resource book came with the registration fee.

-Jeff Moyer, Rodale Institute Executive Director, seasoned no-till farmer and researcher will join us Thursday evening and Friday for discussion and intensives on organic no-till.
-Long-time organic Iowa hog and crop producer Tom Frantzen will share his thoughts Saturday on “Values oriented decision-making, improving every year based on past lessons.”
+Jeff Moyer, Rodale Institute Executive Director, seasoned no-till farmer and researcher joined us Thursday evening and Friday for discussion and intensives on organic no-till.
+Long-time organic Iowa hog and crop producer Tom Frantzen shared his thoughts Saturday on “Values oriented decision-making, improving every year based on past lessons.”

-Jeff and others will join us for a special interactive roundtable discussion on a variety of reduced tillage methods used in organic systems, available for an additional fee on Thursday evening.
+Jeff and others joined us for a special interactive roundtable discussion on a variety of reduced tillage methods used in organic systems on Thursday evening.

 Businesses interested in sponsoring the conference can find information here 2019 Sponsor Packet.